jan-dolejsi/angular-module-federation-sample/README.md

 ## Register Micro-frontend in the App Shell

-add webpack exposes/remotes configuration.
-See commit #.
+Add webpack exposes/remotes configuration.
+The vital configuration is spread across following files:

+/mfe1/webpack.config.js -> see the `exposes` field\
+/remote_app_shell .. webpack.config.js -> see the `remotes` field\
+/remote_app_shell .. app-routing.module.ts -> adds the lazy-loaded mfe1 routes
+/remote_app_shell .. declarations.d.ts -> declare the remote module for the tsc compiler's sake

+See commit # TBD for more detail.